 Please note that all Fairfield Township Students will be issued a bus pass.
 Due to the lack of Crossing guards, the school will permit no students to walk to and from school.
-Students not riding the bus must be transported to and from school accompanied by a caregiver walking or via a car.
+Students not riding the bus must be transported to and from school accompanied by a parent or guardian walking or via a car.
 The hiring and oversight of crossing guards is the responsibility of the Fairfield Township municipality.
-However, in light of the recent knowledge and to ensure the safety of your children, all students will be required to either ride the bus or be transported to and from school with a parent or guardian or adult designee.
-Although some children may only live across the street, our staff cannot assist in crossing them across the road without the risk of liability to the school district.
-Therefore, all students will be encouraged to ride the bus or travel to and from school with a parent or guardian.
+However, in light of the Townships decision to not provide crossing guards and to ensure the safety of your children, all children will be required to either ride the bus or be transported to and from school with a parent or guardian.
+Although some children may only live across the street, the school does not hire or oversee crossing guards and legally cannot assign staff to cross students across the street without risk of liability.
+Therefore, all students will be encouraged to ride the bus or travel to and from school with a parent, caregiver, or adult designee.

-Should a parent or guardian decide to allow their child to walk to school, they do so at their own risk, and the school may contact the authorities if their child(ren) is in danger or their students' safety is compromised.
+Should a parent or guardian decide to allow their child to walk to school, they do so at their own risk, and the school WILL contact the authorities if their child(ren) is in danger or their students' safety is compromised.
 If a student misses the bus, there is no late transportation, and the parent/guardian must ensure that their student arrives at school on time and is picked up on time.
-It is the responsibility of the parent or caregiver to ensure that their student arrives at school and from school on time safely.

 Please note that it is the responsibility of the parent to update the Business office or Main office if there is a change in your child's bus stop or address.
 Therefore, please inform the school and complete the paperwork promptly to ensure no delay in transporting your child to and from school.
-If you address changes at any point during the school year, contact the main office at 856-453-1882, and it may take up to three to seven business days for Sheppard

-Transportation to update your child's bus stop and put them on the appropriate route.
+If your address changes at any point during the school year, contact the main office at 856-453-1882, and it may take up to three to seven business days for Sheppard Transportation to update your child's bus stop and put them on the appropriate route.
 Therefore, if you change your child's bus stop during the school year, please plan to make arrangements to transport your child to and from school.
-Ultimately, it is the responsibility of the parent to transport their child to and from school.

-If you have any questions about your child(ren) transport arrangements, please contact the Ms. Josette Carter in the Business office.
+If you have any questions about your child(ren) transport arrangements, please contact the Business office to ask Ms. Josette Carter.